Skip to main content

 Archil with R2

 If you’re already using Cloudflare R2 for object storage, you can use R2 as Archil’s data source.
-This means Archil caches your R2 data on fast SSD storage close to your compute, giving you a filesystem interface on top of R2 with automatic cache management.
-Create a disk backed by your R2 bucket and your Workers get fast, cached access to the same data that’s stored in R2.
+Archil keeps a managed cache in front of R2, so reads from your Workers go to fast cached storage instead of round-tripping to R2 on every request — and you get filesystem semantics on top of the bucket.
+Create a disk backed by your R2 bucket and your Workers can exec against it.

 Performance tips